Top 10 Least Popular Places in South Africa That You Don't Want to Visit

-South Africa has plenty of well-known draw cards – the Kruger Park, Cape Town, and the Garden Route are popular sites that spring to mind – but its wealth of lesser-known natural wonders, quaint towns and beautiful beach destinations can make a huge difference to your holiday, especially if you are seeking something a little different and far from the milling crowds.
-Diversity is a word often associated with South Africa, but you only get to see a fraction of it if you stick to the well-tread areas that take top spots in guidebooks and travel sites.
+South Africa has plenty of well-known draw cards - the Kruger Park, Cape Town, and the Garden Route come to mind - but its wealth of lesser-known natural wonders, quaint towns, and beautiful beach destinations can make a huge difference to your holiday, especially if you want to get away from the crowds.
+Diversity is a word that is frequently associated with South Africa, but you will only see a fraction of it if you stick to the well-traveled areas that are featured prominently in guidebooks and travel websites.

 Is South Africa Dangerous for tourists?